 Finding a lump on your pet can be scary.
 All lumps should be checked by a veterinarian, especially if your pet acts lethargic, seems to be in pain, has a drastic change in habits, or keeps licking or rubbing the lump.
 Your vet will assess the location, size, firmness, duration, and may use a needle to aspirate the lump and examine the cells under a microscope.
-This collection of "lumps and bumps" resources and photos answers some common questions about lumps in dogs and cats.
+Take a look at these frequently asked questions and some photos to see if you have cause for concern or not.

 01 of 05